Delaware • New Jersey • Pennsylvania

 DRBC staff collects a sample from the tidal Delaware River to monitor dissolved oxygen levels.
 Photo by DRBC. |

-The levels of DO required for aquatic life varies.
+The levels of DO required for aquatic life vary.
 Different species of fish have different DO needs, as do their juvenile or adult life stages.
 Whether they are migratory or resident species also matters.

 How does Oxygen Enter Water?